Health Improvement Institute · About

 - UCSF

-Different cities, different systems — but the same story: warning signs were visible years earlier.
-Risk factors were “watched” instead of fixed, until crisis made change unavoidable.
+Different cities, different systems — but the same story.
+Warning signs visible for years.
+Risk factors “watched” instead of treated.
+Blood pressure that was “borderline,” testosterone that was “normal enough,” cholesterol that could “wait.”
+Until crisis made change unavoidable.

-“Most people fight for their life when they’re staring down death… It’s so human!
-Family and friends show up, if you’re religious you pray… that is heartwarming but also heart breaking — because the time to fight should be much, much earlier than that.”
+“Most people fight for their life when they’re staring down death.
+That is heartwarming — but also heartbreaking.
+Because the time to fight should be much, much earlier than that.”

 That realization changed everything.
-I left hospital medicine to focus exclusively on prevention — catching disease early enough to stop it, rather than managing it after the damage is done.
+I left hospital medicine to focus exclusively on prevention — catching disease early enough to stop it, rather than managing the damage after it’s done.

 Medical work in Haiti